 Previous CTE Month Success Stories

-2014 CTE Month made the news across the country.
+CTE Month 2015 is making the news across the country.
 A few of the articles are featured here:

-In addition, CTE Month caught the attention of policymakers nationwide.
+In addition, CTE Month 2014 is catching the attention of policymakers nationwide.
 Learn more about how our leaders celebrated here:

 You can download the 2015 CTE Month logo for web here.
 Please complete this form about your usage of the 2015 CTE Month logo and return it to Kevin Oshinskie.
 (Logo Use and Restriction Agreement)